"If we do not speak, even the stones will cry out"

 If you want to get the latest news from the Uniting Church in Australia then subscribe to our weekly newsletter delivered to your inbox.

-It is believed that 58 Israeli hostages continue to be held in Gaza.
+It is believed that 58 Israeli hostages continue to be held in Gaza, which is a great source of grief for the Jewish people and Jewish families.
 An unknown number of Palestinians, believed to be in the thousands, are imprisoned without charge in Israel under so-called administrative detention.

 Violence is escalating in the West Bank, as settler attacks, military raids, mass displacements and arrests tear apart communities and lives.
 Injustices deepen in East Jerusalem, where threats to sacred spaces and freedom of worship strike at the heart of a city meant to be a home for many peoples, many faiths.